joshuaheslin/rapid-mcp-self-hosted/README.md

 3. (Optional) Book a call with our team for deployment or support.

 👋 Need Help?
-Join us on Discord for support or questions!
+Join us on <a href="https://discord.com/invite/uWnVNj9QEQ">Discord</a> for support or questions!

+Or email josh@rapid-mcp.com